SukhendraRompally/Travel_AI_Agent_Analytics_Demo/README.md

-# Expedia AI Travel Agent — Conviva Observability Demo
+# AI Travel Agent — Analytics & Observability Demo

-> Built to demonstrate Experience-Centric AI observability: tracking every phase of an agentic workflow in real-time to surface latency, failures, and user friction — the same philosophy Conviva applies to video delivery, applied to AI agents.
+> Built to demonstrate Experience-Centric AI observability: tracking every phase of an agentic workflow in real-time to surface latency, failures, and user friction.
 ---

 ## What This Is